1 Helpful / 0 Not

 7 Helpful / 1 Not

 Pros: Easy to navigate.
 Quick to play.
 You can literally see almost the entire course from any tee.
 Good use of elevation.
 Only one real area of woods to eat your discs.
 Plenty of open holes and opportunities to try shots and approaches.
-Signs on all but two holes.
-Well maintained.
+Signs on all but three holes.
+Well maintained grounds though the tee boxes and baskets could use some additional weed-eating.
 Not busy at all.
 Plenty of birdie opportunities.
 The footbridge that crosses @ 4 has been replaced/repaired and is much more stable.

 Cons: Short.
-Only one hole with a challenging length.
+Only one or two holes with anything approaching a challenging length.

-The course is located on the grounds of a Baptist college so you may have to wait as the course crosses sidewalks between buildings.
+The course is located on the grounds of a Baptist college (named Randall University as of August 2016) so you may have to wait as the course crosses sidewalks between buildings.
 Not a huge issue and not a problem on weekends or evenings for the most part.
+Also watch for the soccer field in use around #6.

 Natural tee boxes aren't really a negative for such a short course, but some might not like them.

 Other Thoughts: Great course to get in a round during a lunch break and still have time to eat.
 No "traffic" so you can take your time and practice if you want.
-Closest course to me or my work, so I'll be back often to work on my game.
+Closest course to me or my work, so I'll there often to work on drives and mids and can empty the bag without fear of holding up groups.

 7 of 8 people found this review helpful.